A Tablet Roundtable about American elites with Angelo Codevilla, Todd Gitlin, Michael Lind, Ilana Redstone, and Wesley Yang

 Today on Jewcy: An NPR podcast takes on Jewish identity… to mixed results.

-Meme Wars: the insular, circular, and viraltastic history of a racist idea
+The insular, circular, and viraltastic history of a racist idea

 Hatred gets a respectable cap and gown